Gabriel Arias Preview, Player Props: Guardians vs. Giants

 Giants Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in MLB.

-- The Giants' 4.08 team ERA ranks 13th among all league pitching staffs.
+- The Giants have the 11th-ranked team ERA across all MLB pitching staffs (4.05).

-- The Giants give up the sixth-fewest home runs in baseball (157 total, 1.1 per game).
+- Giants pitchers combine to give up 158 home runs (1.1 per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.